NQF is now accepting nominations on a continual basis in addition to the formal Call for Nominations for each project. The new nominations form:

 Requirements for serving vary by type of committee, including the length of the term, time commitment, responsibilities and expectations.
 Committee members serve on a voluntary basis.
 Travel expenses for in-person meetings are covered by NQF.
 For more information, please see the project-specific web page and the Call for Nominations if available.
 You may also access the Standing Committee Guidebook (PDF).

 To nominate either an individual or organization, you will need to log in with your NQF username.
 For login and additional technical assistance, please contact email@example.com.

-To nominate an organization, an executive of that organization should submit the following information:
+To nominate an organization, an executive of that organization must submit a completed nomination form.

 To nominate an individual subject matter expert, nominators or self-nominators should submit:

 - Curriculum vitae (maximum of 20 pages); and

 - Disclosure of Interest form (will be requested from NQF Committee Management office during formal Call for Nominations)

 In an effort to improve the experience of nominators and nominees, NQF is launching several improvements to our process.

 - Nominations should be submitted with complete information in order to be considered for the selected Committees.

 - Nominations forms can be updated at any time.